Drissdo185/DSA-project/README.md

 # Puzzle Game

 This is a simple puzzle game implemented in Java.
-The game includes a bot that can automatically solve the puzzle.
+The game includes a botBFS that can automatically solve the puzzle.
 ![img_1.png](<assets/img.png>)

 ## Features

 - Interactive GUI for playing the puzzle game.
-- A bot that can automatically solve the puzzle.
+- A botBFS that can automatically solve the puzzle.
 - Timer to keep track of the time taken to solve the puzzle.
 - Step counter to keep track of the number of steps taken to solve the puzzle.